vqndev/a10m-chimera-guide/README.md

   * Install the mount on the carriage
   * I recommend [this](https://www.thingiverse.com/thing:2563670) fan duct
   * [Level the nozzles](https://www.youtube.com/watch?v=7Bv5rPmiO0Q)
-  * If you have all-metal heatbreaks, don't forget to [season your hotend](https://www.youtube.com/watch?v=shSfZxK-VUk)

 ## Wiring the Chimera
 At this point.
 You have your Chimera mounted and none of the wires connected.